graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 ### `AddGraphQL` now accepts a configuration delegate instead of returning `IGraphQLBuilder`

-In order to prevent default implemenatations from ever being registered in the DI engine, the `AddGraphQL` method now accepts a configuration delegate where you can configure the GraphQL.NET DI components.
+In order to prevent default implementations from ever being registered in the DI engine, the `AddGraphQL` method now accepts a configuration delegate where you can configure the GraphQL.NET DI components.
 To support this change, the `GraphQLBuilder` constructor now requires a configuration delegate parameter and will execute the delegate before calling